NABrown843/ZTM-Python/README.md

  Section 13 - File I/O

  Day 12 thoughts:  Got through section 12 and 13 today.
 Not as much as I wanted to, but still a good bit.
 Learned about PDB in python debugging.
 I am fairly used to IntelliSense with Visual Studio and the debugger in IntelliJ/Rider, so I think I will prefer using PyCharm and break points.
 He didn't mention breakpoints, so I'm just hopeful that's a thing with PyCharm (TBD).
 File I/O was fun, but the Japanese translator errored out because Windows didn't want to write Japanese to a text file.
 Guess I'll have to go back to Linux after all.
 Hopefully going to get a little more done tomorrow.

+ # 1/29/2022
+ Section 14 - Regular Expressions
+ Section 15 - Testing In Python
+ Section 16 - Career Of A Python Developer
+ Section 17 - Scripting With Python (Begin)

+ Day 13 thoughts:  Got through a good bit today.
+I haven't spent a lot of time with RegEx, so it was nice to get a little better understanding of this tool.
+I plan to spend some more time with this and use it more in my day to day work where I can.
+I'm familiar with UnitTests and have used them for certain projects in the past.
+To be completely candid, there are some projects that I haven't used them professionally.
+I should probably commit more time to this practice for all projects.
+For the career of a Python developer, I'm somewhat familiar with these paths.
+After 5 years as a "Fullstack" engineer, I think it would be hard to pivot to some of these without getting inside of a company that utilizes and slowly transitioning.
+Not saying that's a goal, just a thought.
+I will primarily use Python for backend or scripting purposes, but I'd love to dive more into Machine Learning as time goes on.
+For the scripting section, I really just started it.
+Learned a little bit about image processing which was pretty cool.
+Looking forward to continuing this section tomorrow and getting some actual python projects under my belt.